saeeda12/C-plus-plus-Tutorial/(2)C++ Installation and Introduction.md

 Thread model: posix
 gcc version 4.1.2 20080704 (Red Hat 4.1.2-46)
 If GCC is not installed, then you will have to install it yourself using the detailed instructions available [here](http://gcc.gnu.org/install/).
-    Because I have a Mac, all I needed to do was install Xcode from the App Store, which includes the Xcode IDE and a compiler.
+    I have a Mac, so all I needed to do was install Xcode from the App Store, which includes the Xcode IDE and a compiler.
       - http://www.tutorialspoint.com/cplusplus/cpp_environment_setup.htm

 3. Next, choose a text editor to type your programs in - for example, Notepad on Windows, TextEdit or TextWrangler for Mac, and vi or vim for Unix/Linux.
 You can save these files with .cpp, .cp or .c extensions.